jtornholm/Remove-Pre-install-office-Suite-365-en-us-es-es-fr-fr-/README.md

 This script will get the unintall path from the Windows Registery and execute the command with a DisplayLevel=False flag to make the uninstallation silent.

+Simply click on the code button above and select download zip.
+Then Run the batch file.